by David Smith, Gonzalo Lizarralde, Lisa Bornstein, Benjamin Herazo, Trent Bonsall, and Steffen Lajoie*

 9. Limited means of communication and lack of information are major barriers to producing change in informal settings, particularly during crises.
 Mobile technology allows local leaders and residents to connect, share knowledge, and promote risk awareness.

 Strikes, social unrest, and the COVID-19 pandemic severely affected the implementation of 11 initiatives.
 They disrupted access to information, communications between stakeholders, and visits to the locations of the bottom-up initiatives.
 In response, many local leaders and researchers turned to mobile technology to stay informed, communicate with others, and participate in implementation activities.
 In Colombia and Chile, the use of mobile technology is widespread, even in remote, marginalized, and informal settings.
 In Cuba, access to technology is more limited but is rapidly increasing.
-Researchers, local leaders, and residents have various means of connecting with one another: they may use their own computers and cellphones, or those of neighbours or institutions.
+Researchers, local leaders, and residents have various means of connecting with one another: they may use their own computers and cellphones, or those of neighbors or institutions.
 In such settings, technology is essential in periods of crisis.
 The ability to share stories, exchange experiences and strategies, and continue working despite disruptions was key in the implementation process.

 In the ADAPTO project, the use of technology was also transformative.
 The use of mobile technology created unexpected opportunities for training and networking.
 People who could not travel could still participate in disaster risk reduction activities.
 In some initiatives, the participation of a large regional audience generated awareness of the cascading effect of multiple hazards (see Managing the Risk).
 In other cases, mobile communications allowed researchers, local leaders, and residents to exchange knowledge and approaches with the community as well as with regional, national, and international audiences (see Community Social Networking Group Voces de Carahatas).
 The online exchange of vernacular and scientific knowledge, together with the exchange of local experiences in addressing specific problems, helped bridge the urban-rural and North-South divides.
 There are however limitations to reliance on mobile technology for implementing bottom-up initiatives in informal settings.
 Local social and support networks remain important.
 Initiatives such as the Coastal Marine Festival in Cuba and the Botanical Illustration Workshop in Chile relied on relationships between people and nature, and therefore could not have been implemented without in-person collaborative work.
 The use of technology also requires additional support for participants, such as financial help for low-income participants to buy data packages, and training for those who are unfamiliar with mobile technology.